zhenlan0426/Keras/README.md

 - build model to predict up-side-down image
 - look into face recognition
 - possible aug: shift up/down a little, rotate a little, perspective
+- fine-tune examples that are different classes but similar in model's eyes